 You need to scroll up and down to find your last note because you have to get around data such as the address or the claim ID number or that a claim went from valid to invalid or vice versa.

 The capability to send DME claims isn’t that great, but it does work.
 Unfortunately, there’s no easy way to attach the required documentation when sending a DME claim, nor is it possible to track.
 The company is currently working on improving that feature.

 The training videos are too slow and take very long to watch.
 It can be overwhelming to try to figure out which function would be best.
 The myriad of features is both a blessing and a curse.

 Don’t worry about asking for help – the support team is very nice and reliable.
 They are very understanding and have no issues explaining what certain items are that you may not be familiar with, coming from pen and paper.

-Our Final Say On The Best Electronic Medical Records Software
+Frequently Asked Questions On Electronic Medical Records Software